Registered camper information

 Enter the drop-off circle off N. Field Street (on the northeast side of the Museum) during the following times to reduce congestion:

-If you have campers in multiple age groups you may drop them off at the same time.
 Only campers and staff will be allowed in the classrooms.
 Sign In and Sign Out with ID checks will be conducted at our Field Street Entrance.

 The temperature of all campers will be measured at drop-off before being signed-in; any camper exhibiting a fever of 100.4 or above will be sent home with their parent or guardian.

 Adults picking up campers must be on the approved list to pick up and they must show a picture ID each day.